khosbilegt/github-to-mermaid/README.md

 - Bunch of different statistics that can be extracted from Github API.
 - Support for Private Repositories.
 - Possibly adapters for different version control systems (Gitlab?).
+- Allow edge nodes to handle the Mermaid CLI (somewhat resource intensive due to using a browser under the hood) or use a different tool altogether.

 Any more ideas for charts?
 Create an issue as a feature request and I'll try to build it!